Xiaojun-Zhu/Quest/README.md

 - Configure the wireless card to run in AP mode.
 - Run hostapd to create a Wi-Fi network with name `QuestAP`.
 A sample configuration file is provided as `hostapd.conf`
 - Run `script_check_in.py` to start sniffing the handshake frames and cracking.
 This script also prints out the cracked results on the screen.
 - Let students connect to the Wi-Fi with their IDs as passwords.
+They will observe wrong password prompt, and at the same time the computer will show their IDs on the laptop.